Video on our ancient African history going back thousands of years

 One of the fossil finds of Homo erectus is known as Nariokotome Boy or Turkana Boy (because he was found by Lake Turkana in Kenya).
 His is a nearly complete skeleton and it shows that he was about 11 to 12 years old and lived around 1.5 to 1.6 million years ago.
 He seems to be completely bipedal as opposed to the earlier ones that tended to walk on the ground but also live on trees.
 In him we also see a bigger brain size.
 This skeleton and the large collection of stone tools found in and out of Africa point to Homo erectus being efficient hunters and probably had a complex social structure.

 Remember we are still in Africa and now from all of these ancestors and cousins we come to our species Homo sapiens or WISE Man.
 We came into the picture around 200,000 years ago in Africa, although new fossil finds from Morocco suggest it could have been as early as 300,000 years ago.

-Today, we are the only species left out of all of our relatives but we lived with many of our other relatives at various times in history, such as Homo naledi – skeletons of which were found near Johannesburg, South Africa in 2017.
+Today, we are the only species left out of all of our relatives but we lived with many of our other relatives at various times in history, such as Homo naledi – various fossil fragments of which have been found in the Dinaledi Chamber of the Rising Star cave system near Johannesburg, South Africa since 2013.
 We know this because Homo naledi lived between 350 to 250,000 years ago, which coincides with the timeline of modern humans.

 We are not special.
 We also interbred with many of our cousins.
 Modern humans mixed with Neanderthals – everyone knows that.
 What most people don’t know is that we also mixed with other species in Africa.